lplclaremont/vending-machine-challenge/README.md

 #### Edge cases
 I have implemented errors with appropriate messages for the following cases:
 - If the coin quantities when initialising a CoinBank instance aren't all integers >= 0.
-- The value passed into the deposit method is not a valid UK coin denomination (or not an integer).
+- The value passed into the deposit method is not a valid UK coin denomination.
-- The value passed into the dispense_change method is not a valid monetary amount (i.e, an integer < 0).
+- The value passed into the dispense_change method is not a valid monetary amount (i.e, not an integer >= 0).
 - The item's value in the dispense_change method is greater than the amount that the user has deposited.
 - The bank has run out of the right coin denominations in order to dispense the total amount of change necessary.